Car Accident Shoulder Injury Settlement Guide

 When The Rotator Cuff Is Injured in a Car Accident

 One of the most frequent shoulder injuries in a car accident is a rotator cuff injury, which makes it a major focus in many car accident lawsuits.
 A torn rotator cuff is painful and debilitating, and can seriously limit your range of motion, making completing your daily tasks a chore.
+Fortunately, these types of injuries are usually temporary, but in the short term they can completely change a person’s life.

 What Is a Rotator Cuff Tear?